 I’m bringing you a Broccoli Smoothie that tastes delicious!
 This green smoothie is loaded with broccoli, spinach, and an array of colorful fruits.
 Just wait, you’ll be hooked!

 I see you rolling your eyes and I know what you’re thinking, “I can’t believe she put broccoli in a smoothie.”
 I’m here to put those skeptical thoughts to rest, broccoli in a smoothie works.
+If you don’t believe me, it even made it into the top 15 most popular recipes!

 Good news: you can’t taste the broccoli.